Bryce Canyon Offers Full Park Access with COVID-19 Precautions in Place

 No reservations or advanced tickets are required to enter this park or to ride the free park shuttle.
 Visit our fees and passes page for more information on on admission prices.

 Current Park Information

-The CDC has offered guidance to help people recreating in parks and open spaces prevent the spread of infectious diseases.
-We will continue to monitor all park functions to ensure that visitors adhere to CDC guidance for mitigating risks associated with the transmission of COVID-19 and take any additional steps necessary to protect public health.
+When recreating, park visitors should follow all posted guidance.
+Park staff will continue to monitor all park functions to ensure that visitors adhere to CDC guidance for mitigating risks associated with the transmission of COVID-19 and take any additional steps necessary to protect public health.

-Last updated: February 17, 2021
+Last updated: May 14, 2021